 What Is Scalp Psoriasis?

 Scalp psoriasis is a common skin disorder that makes raised, reddish, often scaly patches.
 It can pop up as a single patch or several, and can even affect your entire scalp.
 It can also spread to your forehead, the back of your neck, or behind your ears.
+Scalp psoriasis clinical research is helping doctors and scientist understand the causes and treatment.

 You can’t catch scalp psoriasis from another person.
 As with other types, we don’t know what causes it.
 Doctors believe it comes from something wrong with your immune system that causes skin cells to grow too quickly and build up into patches.
 You may be more likely to get scalp psoriasis if it runs in your family.